WestDRI/cli_etc/content/workshops/2022_git_m2pi.md

 git pull origin main
 ```

-If your branch is already tracking a remote branch, you can omit the arguments
+If your branch is already tracking a remote branch, you can omit the arguments:

 ```sh
 git pull